slurmulon/bach/docs/index.md

 >
 > The name `bach` was chosen for the project because it sounds like "bash", and, most importantly, celebrates one of the most influential musicians of all time.
 >
-> All of the examples of `bach` code and tracks in this guide are entirely homemade and assumed, to the best of one's capability, to be completely unique in nature.
+> All of the examples of `bach` code and tracks in this guide are entirely homemade, and, to the best of one's capability, assumed to be unique in musical nature.
 Any similarity or infringement that's perceived between copyrighted material and the content of this guide, or the `bach` project as a whole, is purely coincidental.